Due to social distancing requirements, many of us are unable to have our traditional springtime family celebrations this year.

 Treats for Vaisakhi

 Vaisakhi, also known as Baisakhi, is a historical and religious time in Hinduism and Sikhism culture.
 The festival commemorates the forming of Khalsa panth of warriors under Guru Gobind Singh in 1699.
-Vaisakhi is a spring festival that occurs on the 13th or 14th April every year.
-This year it takes place on Monday 13 April.
+Vaisakhi is a spring festival that occurs on the 13th or 14th of April every year.
+This year it takes place on Tuesday, April 13th.

 Dry Fruit Mango Lassi